Q: What should I bring to my appointment?

 A: At least 3, one at each trimester, then depending on the results and risk factors you may need more.

-Q: What is the purpose of NT (measurement or the back of the neck)?
+Q: What is the purpose of the nuchal translucency (NT) measurement during pregnancy?

-Q: What is done in second trimester ultrasound /screening?
+Q: What gets done during the second trimester ultrasound and screening?

-Q: What will I have done on my visit?
+Q: What will be done during my prenatal appointment?

-Q: Can I take videos or pictures of my ultrasound?
+Q: Can I take videos or pictures during my ultrasound?

 Q: Does my baby stay head down until delivery?
 Will she/he turn?
 Is it normal for a baby to be breech in the third trimester?